jgomezdans/geog_docker/docs/package_selection.md

 ## How does it work?

 The main way to select packages is to do so by adding them to a so-called *conda environment*.
-This is defined in a file that sits in the main repository folder called `environment.yml`.
+This is defined in a file that sits in a folder called `Docker`, `environment.yml`.
 It's written using the [YAML](https://yaml.org/) markup language, which basically means it's a text file.
 The first few lines look like this:

 ```yaml